SE701ProjectGroup4/git-brunching/backend/README.md

 ## Requirements to Run Tests

 To run the unit tests, you will need Docker installed.

+You can check if you allready have Docker installed by running `$docker -version` in a terminal.

 If your computer does not meet Docker Desktop requirements for [Mac](https://docs.docker.com/docker-for-mac/install/#system-requirements) or [Windows](https://docs.docker.com/docker-for-windows/install/#system-requirements), you will need to use [Docker Toolbox](#docker-toolbox).

 If you already have a local instance of mySQL running, you will need to stop it.
 Instructions to do this can be found [here.](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-mysql-server.html)